jxnu-liguobin/weather/README.md

 # Description
 A web server that allows to get the current temperature at most of the big cities in the world.

-# technology stack
+# Technology stack

-- Scala3
+- Scala 3
 - cats-effect 3
 - fs2-grpc
 - http4s